 Chuck and Carol want to see it at the theater.

-J.R. and the girl on the roof and the mentioning of pigeons strongly remind of Terry and Edie in "On the Waterfront".
+J.R. and the girl on the roof and the mentioning of pigeons strongly resembles Terry and Edie in "On the Waterfront."

 Harold mentions the taxi scene from On the Waterfront, and does an impersonation of Marlon Brando.